-Follow-up treatment always includes the doctor measuring the blood’s beta hCG levels, typically every one to two weeks until the hormone level is normal for three consecutive tests.
-After that, beta hCG levels should be monitored monthly for the first year, every four months for the second year, then yearly for the third and fourth years.
+Your follow-up care may include regular physical examinations, medical tests, or both.
+Doctors want to keep track of your recovery in the months and years ahead.
+Follow-up treatment always includes the doctor measuring the blood’s beta hCG levels, typically every 1 to 2 weeks until the hormone level is normal for 3 consecutive tests.
+After that, beta hCG levels should be monitored monthly for the first year, every 4 months for the second year, then yearly for the third and fourth years.

 Women are encouraged to talk with their doctors about the recommended amount of time to wait before becoming pregnant after reaching normal levels of beta hCG.
-If the woman had either a complete or partial HM and no chemotherapy was given, pregnancy may be safe after three to six months.
-Also, patients with a history of GTD should have a beta hCG check after each pregnancy, even if the pregnancy was completely normal.
+If the woman had either a complete or partial Hydatidiform Mole, and no chemotherapy was given, pregnancy may be safe after 3 to 6 months.
+Women with a history of GTD should have a beta hCG check after each pregnancy, even if the pregnancy was completely normal.

 Learn more about the importance of follow-up care .

 One goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will also ask specific questions about your health.
 Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of GTD originally diagnosed and the types of treatment given.